-". . . uncertainty as to whether the last few KH-4 systems may be 74 operated."
+"... uncertainty as to whether the last few KH-4 systems may be 74 operated."

 So late in 1970 that it really could have few implications for the program, the State Department provided an unexpected but highly interesting post-wake commentary on the value of the Corona in applications not contemplated when the program began.
 R. S. Cline, State's Director for Intelligence and Research, wrote Helms in September 1970 that ". . . the gap . . . between what policy-level officers in our government expect to be able to demand from our satellite reconnaissance program and what it actually can deliver in the next six to twelve months" had begun to concern him deeply.
 Cline explained that only "the unusual political circumstances in the current Arab-Israeli crisis" had permitted the U.S. to use "the old workhorse, the U-2."
-Otherwise, coverage would have been grossly lites that stemmed directly from the limited residual of Corona vehicles.
-When Hexagon became operational (and Cline suggested as an aside that he did not expect that to happen until well into 1971), coverage would be excellent-but at a cost of a launch, Hexagon was not suited to crisis scheduling.
+Otherwise, coverage would have been grossly inadequate--owing to a restricted flexibility in reconnaissance satellites that stemmed directly from the limited residual of Corona vehicles.
+When Hexagon became operational (and Cline suggested as an aside that he did not expect that to happen until well into 1971), coverage would be excellent--but at a cost of \$65 million a launch, Hexagon was not suited to crisis scheduling.
 Nor was Gambit.
+Given the probable five- to six-year wait for an operational readout system, Cline suggested that it might be advisable to "reassess [the] need for a satellite crisis capability at least as good as that previously provided by the KH-4 (Corona) standby."